k-ksharma/smart-grid-CPS-security/README.md

 > python -m classifier TrainingData.txt TestingData.txt TestingResults.txt

-LP folder is  for Linear Programming and the supporting codes have been put in place. lpHelper.py file helps generate the equations needed for LPsolve corresponding to all the users and their task.
+LP folder is  for Linear Programming and the supporting codes have been put in place.

+lpHelper.py file helps generate the equations needed for LPsolve corresponding to all the users and their task.

 Further lpGenerate helps to generate files for the abnormal cases and their costs involved.

+Folder graphs contain the plotted data of abnormalities found.